 Jan has attended several National Guitar Workshops led by such luminaries as former Wings guitarist Lawrence Juber, Chet Atkins protégé John Knowles (author of John Knowles Fingerstyle Quarterly), Seth Austen, and Ed Gerhard, among others.
 Around 1999, Jan began to branch out to other instruments such as banjo, mandolin, Irish Bouzouki, theremin, and didgeridoo.

 Jan has taught several guitar and banjo classes through Fairfax County Parks and Recreation, along with teaching private students since 2002.
 Mr. deHoll has also substitute-taught Orchestra, Guitar, Chorus and other non-music related subjects for the Fairfax County Public Schools.
-Jan is a graduate of James Madison University, a member of the Northern Virginia Music Teachers Association, and a member of BNI chapter N-130, Prosper Alexandria.
+Jan is a graduate of James Madison University, and a member of both the Songwriters Association of Washington and the Washington Area Music Association.

 Edward Kapusciarz was born in Chicago.
 He began violin lessons at the age of three with Sidney Miller.
 He attended DePaul University studying with Paul Stassevitch and later with Scott Willits at the American Conservatory of Music where he received bachelor and masters degrees in music.
 During this period he played in the Palmer House Ensemble and was also a member of the Chicago Chamber Orchestra.
 He was active in the region's chamber music scene and was featured soloist with DePaul University Orchestra and the American Conservatory of Music Orchestra.